jasonacox/Powerwall-Dashboard/WINDOWS.md

 You will want several terminal windows open - [Windows Terminal](https://aka.ms/terminal) is ideal as you can configure it to start **administrative** sessions of command prompts, powershell, and regular sessions of command prompts, powershell, and Ubuntu (WSL) tabs.

 ### Install prerequisites
-* Install Hyper-V Server Role (and tools) - from an **administrative** Powershell `Install-WindowsFeature -Name Hyper-V -IncludeManagementTools -Restart`
+* Install Hyper-V Server Role (and tools) - from an **administrative** PowerShell `Install-WindowsFeature -Name Hyper-V -IncludeManagementTools -Restart`

 ### Initial WSL Install / Update
 * Install WSL and check that your preferred distro is running WSL 2 as per the instructions above at [Upgrading WSL1 to WSL2](#upgrading-wsl1-to-wsl2)